MPLLang/mpl-tutorial/README.md

 This tutorial provides an introduction to using MPL.
-You don't need to already know SML, but you should be comfortable with using the command-line shell.
+You don't need to already know SML, but you should be comfortable with using the command-line shell and know some basic programming (integers, booleans, conditionals, variables, functions, recursion, etc.).

 All source code is contained in this repo.
 Some of the examples use primitives from a shared library [lib/](lib/).

 ## Table of Contents